 Even though you can now enjoy unlimited outdoor exercise, it’s important to stay alert and limit your contact with others.

 Activities you can do outside

-Remember if you do go out, you must stay two metres away from other people and wash your hands once you return.
+Remember if you do go out, you must maintain a distance between you and other people, and wash your hands thoroughly once you return.

 - Going for a walk